segovia94/frontend-starter/README.md

 $ gulp
 ```

-## Assets (CSS & JS)

-To add either CSS or JS to Pattern Lab, use one of these methods:

 ### Bower

+Bower is a package manager for the web.
+It is useful for adding third party libraries for both development and site inclusion.

-Installing any [Bower](http://bower.io) component with the `--save` or `--save-dev` flag will get the `main` asset's `<link>` or `<script>` tags added to Pattern Lab automatically via [wiredep](https://github.com/taptapship/wiredep).
-So, you can search for [anything that Bower can install](http://bower.io/search/) and run:
+Install any [Bower](http://bower.io) component with the `--save` or `--save-dev` flag.
+You can search for [anything that Bower can install](http://bower.io/search/) and run:

     $ bower install {thing} --save

-### Editing the head or foot partial

-If you want the most direct access, which the above method injects into, then just head to one of these files:

-- `pattern-lab/source/_patterns/00-atoms/00-meta/_00-head.mustache`
-- `pattern-lab/source/_patterns/00-atoms/00-meta/_01-foot.mustache`

 ## About Gulp